OneIdentity/ansible-authentication-services/docs/CLIENT_JOIN.md

     client_join_reports_host: "{{ reports_host }}"
     ```

 * `client_join_reports` is a list of dictionaries that define the reports to be generated.
-The default value creates a CSV and HTML report using the templates included with the `client_sw` role.
+The default value creates a CSV and HTML report using the templates included with the `client_join` role.

   Default value is:
     ```yaml